-The Valley Transportation Plan, or VTP 2035 (January 2009) is the long range vision for transportation in Santa Clara County.
+VTP 2035 (January 2009) is the long range vision for transportation in Santa Clara County.
 The Valley Transportation Authority (VTA), in its role as the Congestion Management Agency (CMA) for Santa Clara County, is responsible for preparing and periodically updating the VTP every 4-5 years on a cycle coinciding with the update of the Bay Area's Regional Transportation Plan (RTP).
 VTP 2035 identifies major regional transportation programs and projects for Santa Clara County, and presents priorities for Federal and State transportation funding against funding constraints.
 Under guidelines by the Federal government, long range transportation plans must be financially constrained.
-Constrained projected are those funded with projected revenues from sources that currently exist, such as sales tax measures, Federal flexible formula funds, or gas tax subventions, and sources that can be reasonably expected to be available during the life of the plan.
+Constrained projects are those funded with revenues from sources that currently exist, such as sales tax measures, Federal flexible formula funds, or gas tax subventions, and sources that can be reasonably expected to be available during the life of the plan.
 Unconstrained projects are those that do not have fund sources identified.
 The plan also includes projects that do not meet the VTP criteria for constrained funding, but are considered to be improvements of regional significance.
 These are identified in the plan as unconstrained projects.
 VTP 2035 projects \$14.1B will be available over the next 25 years, primarily from federal and state sources.
 Projects must appear in the VTP and RTP in order to be eligible for most federal, state and regional funding.
 The City submits candidate projects which are subsequently ranked and determined to be constrained or unconstrained.
-The VTA is currently producing a VTP update, to be titled VTP 2040.